NoBlackBoxes/LastBlackBox/boxes/linux/shell/README.md

 Linux shells allow adding custom *variables* and creating short *aliases* that allow you to run your most common long complex commands with just a few keystrokes.

 ## Creating a custom Shell
 Custom variables and commands can be placed in a file called **.bashrc**.
-The "rc" stands for "run commands" and simply lists the commands the shell will run every time you open a new terminal window.
+The "rc" stands for "run commands" and simply lists the commands the shell will run for you every time you open a new terminal window.

 ```bash
 # Default Commands